rdegges/rdegges-blog/articles/2010/why-dont-you-use-virtualenvwrapper.md

 that makes managing multiple virtual environments easier—much easier.

 In my day-to-day work, I typically use virtualenv to create various test environments.
-Let’s say I want to test out a new package in my project, I may do something like:
+Let's say I want to test out a new package in my project, I may do something like:

 ``` bash